• Focus

 Download PPT Slides

-NCII thanks the Bill and Melinda Gates Foundation, the Foundation for California Community Colleges and the California Community Colleges Chancellor’s Office for their generous support of this series as well as the many authors who contributed their time, effort, and insight to realize these guides.
+NCII thanks the Bill & Melinda Gates Foundation, the Foundation for California Community Colleges, and the California Community Colleges Chancellor’s Office for their generous support of this series as well as the many authors who contributed their time, effort, and insight to realize these guides.
 Please let us know how you are using the guides and what support you might need.